raspitv/RasPiCamcorderPiTFT/README.md

 http://learn.adafruit.com/adafruit-pitft-28-inch-resistive-touchscreen-display-raspberry-pi/
 You will need four slim buttons to use this script.

 But don't set up a power off button.
 We need them all, and we have one of those already.
-Button 2 acts as stop if pressed momentarily, close program is pressed for more than 1.25 seconds and shutdown Pi if pressed fr >3seconds.
+Button 2 acts as 'stop' if pressed momentarily, 'close program' if pressed for more than 1.25 seconds and 'shutdown Pi' if pressed for >3 seconds.

 ###Install fbcp###

-For the live screen output to work, you need to install fbcp.
+For the live screen output to work, you need fbcp.

 https://github.com/tasanakorn/rpi-fbcp